 4. Not having an email marketing strategy

-Planning out your emails for 90 days to 6 months allows you focus your email topics so they lead to your special events and sales.
-It allows you to bulk create and automate so you’ll save time and make more sales.
+Planning out your emails for 90 days to 6 months allows you to focus your email topics so they lead to your special events and sales.
+It allows you to bulk create and automate; so you’ll save time and make more sales.

 5. Not focused on sign-ups

-If done right your email list is gold, it full of people who are interested in what you do.
-It provides you with frequent opportunities to offer your products and/or services so when a subscriber is ready to invest, you’re top of mind.
+If done right your email list is gold, it’s full of people who are interested in what you do.
+It provides you with frequent opportunities to offer your products and/or services; when a subscriber is ready to invest, you’re top of mind.
 Part of a solid marketing strategy needs to include how you’re going to continually build your list of engaged subscribers.